Become a craft brewer immediately.

 Nothing stops you from buying each of the items identified below separately, but many home brew shops sell starter kits for 1-gallon brewing that will give you just about everything you need to get started.
-If you’re in the U.S. Northern Brewer sells a kit for just under $50.
-If you’re in Canada, Beer Grains sells a kit for under $55.
+If you’re in the U.S. Northern Brewer sells a kit for just under $70.

 For the Mash and Boil

 - Stock Pot.
 This will be your brew kettle.
-While our final batch size is 1 gallon, we’re actually going to need a pot that can handle 2 gallons (7.5 litres), plus head space.
-Anything smaller than that and you will likely end up with wort all over your stovetop.
-I use a 3-gallon kettle, which gives me plenty of room.
+While our final batch size is 1 gallon, we’re actually going to need a pot that can handle 3 US gallons.
+Anything smaller and you may end up with wort all over your stovetop.

 - Nylon Bag.
 If you want to keep things super easy, get yourself a nylon bag to put your grains when doing the mash (soaking).
 You then just take out the bag, let it drain a little, and then you’ve got a mess-free transition to the boil.
 Personally, I don’t mind using that a good ol’ fashion colander.